ThriledLokki983/web50/JAVASCRIPT/Course_Materials/16-Asynchronous/starter/README.md

     https://github.com/public-apis/public-apis
-    CORS ==> Yes / Unknown : Cross Origin Resource Sharing
+    CORS ==> Yes / Unknown : Cross Origin Resource Sharing API Endpoint : another name for the URL that we need.

 > API:
 - Piece of software tha can be used by another pice of software, in order to allow **applications to talk to each other** e.g. DOM API, Geolocation API, Own Class API